makrai/notes/linger2004-cluster-sentence-bert.md

 ### 3.1.1 Article representation

-* Following Miranda+ [MZCB18] and Staykovski+ [SBCMN19] who demonstrated the inefficiency of dense features to cluster documents of a sinle language, articles are represented using sparse TF-IDF features
+* Miranda+ [MZCB18] and Staykovski+ [SBCMN19]
+  * inefficiency of dense features to cluster documents of a sinle language => articles are represented using sparse TF-IDF features
 * Monolingual representations for each document consist of 9 TF-IDF weighted bag of words sub-vectors, corresponding to the entities, lemmas and tokens contained in the title, body and title+body of each document
 * Contrary to previous work, we do not use any time feature, time being implicitely taken into account by the per-batch procedure

+## 4.1 Dataset

+* We assess the effectiveness of our proposed approach on the standard multilingual dataset introduced by Miranda+ [MZCB18]
+  * a collection of 33,807 news articles in three languages: English, Spanish and German
+  * articles are labeled by language and by story.
+Stories are multilingual,
+  * training set contains 20,803 articles and the test set 13,004 articles
+    * We further divide the training set in two:
+      * train part to learn the β weights of the linear combinations to aggregate similarities between articles (1) and a
+      * development part to set the hyper parameter T 1 and the resolution parameter of the Louvain algorithm (Section 3.1) as well as threshold T 2 (Section 3.2).
+In order to set these parameters, we perform a
+      * grid search maximizing the average between standard and BCubed F1
+* Table 1 presents descriptive statistics of the dataset.

 # 5 Conclusion and Future Work